kuhe/createElement/README.md

 #### examples

 "Hold the phone, my friend.
-I work on a _real_ application.
+What about bundlers and `typescript` and `tsx` and component organization?
 Take me straight to the [enterprisey example](./curiosities/enterprisey-example)."

 or, start simple: